rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 FTD unified software cannot be deployed on Cisco ASA 5505 or 5585-X series appliances.

-Supported model and services are shown in the following image:
+Supported models and services are shown in the following image:

 ![]({% asset_path 2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower/Picture3.png %})

 Image source: Cisco

-Cisco acquired thet cyber-security firm Sourcefire, in October 2013 and completed the acquisition of ThreatGRID in June 2016, which provided dynamic malware analysis and threat intelligence technology.
+Cisco acquired the cyber-security firm Sourcefire, in October 2013 and completed the acquisition of ThreatGRID in June 2016, which provided dynamic malware analysis and threat intelligence technology.